MateuszFido/LCMSpector/README.md

 [Here is an overview](https://github.com/MateuszFido/LCMSpector/wiki) of what LCMSpector can do!

-## 🐳 Running with Docker
+# 🐳 Running with Docker

----

 Docker is a fantastic alternative if you don't want to install the app directly on your system.
+It's also currently the only way you can run LCMSpector on Linux.

-### MacOS
+## MacOS

 ### 1. Install XQuartz (if you don't have it already)